How to use the eduPrint printer

 Collect your print-outs

 To collect you print-outs, press the button "Release print jobs" after logging on to the printer.
 Print all documents at once as they are, or select which documents to print and which to keep in the queue.
-You can also choose to modify your print order from single sided to double sided and from colour to black&white (but not the other way around).
+You can also choose to modify your print order from single sided to double sided and from colour to black and white (but not the other way around).

 Image: The printer screen, showing print jobs that can be collected; one is selected and switched to double sided.